grafana/grafana/docs/sources/panels-visualizations/configure-overrides/index.md

 | 2020-01-02 03:05:00 |    47.0     |
 | 2020-01-02 03:06:00 |    48.0     |

-Each field (column) of this structure can have field options applied that alter the way its values are displayed.
-This means that you can, for example, select the **Unit to Temperature > Celsius** option, resulting in the following table:
+You can apply field options to each field (column) of this structure to alter the way its values are displayed.
+For example, you can set a **Fields with type** override with the following properties:

+- Rule: **Fields with type**
+- Field: temperature
+- Override property: **Standard options > Unit**
+  - Selection: **Temperature > Celsius**

+This results in the following table:

 |        time         | temperature |
 | :-----------------: | :---------: |